Updated: Mar 23

 Website redesign or website makeover always get me excited.
 Who doesn't love the transformation and the Before vs the After right?
 And what's more exciting is this time it's for a very talented interior desiginer of www.NikoleStarrInteriors.com.
-Every interior designer needs a good website to showcase their work and get to transfer more beautiful spaces.
+Every interior designer needs an effective website to showcase their amazing designs so they can bring in more clients and transform more beautiful spaces.

 If I compare this project to a home makeover, I can say that the transformation is from floor to ceiling.